 A guarantor is someone who will take on the responsibility for making your payments in the event that you miss them.
 They must be someone who:

 - Has a strong credit rating

 - Is 21 years old or over

-- Your guarantor is usually a family member or a close friend, but it can also be your work colleague.
+- A Guarantor is usually a family member or a close friend, but it can also be your work colleague.

 Should you miss a payment on your car, then your guarantor will be expected to pay it.
 Being a guarantor is not a decision that should be taken lightly; it comes with a lot of responsibility so it’s something that you should consider carefully.

-Ultimately, there are still ways to get car finance, regardless of your situation.
-It is important that you get your car though an experienced broker, who has access to specialised funders who will be able to help you get car finance.
+There is nothing you can do to guarantee you’ll get car finance, only improve your chances.
+However, as you can see from the sections above, there are still ways to get car finance, regardless of your situation, though it’s worth doing your research.
+It is also very important to remember that you should get your car through an experienced broker, one that has access to specialised funders who will be able to help you get car finance.